 Massage is a fantastic way to bring more balance into our lives.
-Consider that you have to schedule a portion of your day to have a full body massage, and in that time you cannot be reached by any outside stressors such as work issues.
+Consider that you have to schedule a portion of your day to have a Ginkgo “Elixir”© Signature Full Body Massage, and in that time you cannot be reached by any outside stressors such as work issues.
 With the burden of having to be responsible for anything for at least an hour or two lifted, you can actually begin to physically feel yourself relax.
 And not having to constantly check the latest beep, klink or chime of a phone, instils a profound sense of relief (that is if you can get over the separation anxiety first).

 Massage increases the blood circulation to the skin which improves the skins overall complexion and health.

-The sore, tired knots of muscle are reduced or eliminated and once again the increased circulation to the muscles aids in healing and regeneration.
+The sore, tired knots of muscles are reduced or eliminated and once again the increased circulation to the muscles aids in healing and regeneration.

 While all this happens we slip into a deeper than usual state of relaxation and the endorphins released improve our sense of wellbeing.
 It is not unusual for a person to fall asleep during a massage, despite being well rested before the massage treatment.

 Now more than ever before it is important to put aside some regular ‘me time’ to get some perspective and to take time out of our busy schedules.
-Massage therapy not only helps you use this time to decompress, but also helps you to be healthier and mentally fitter to tackle the stressors of daily life.
-Visit any of our Cape Town Spas for the best Massage in Cape Town.
+Massage therapy not only helps you use this time to decompress but also helps you to be healthier and mentally fitter to tackle the stressors of daily life.